 The Eugene Wasserman Apartments includes 104 one-bedroom apartments plus a 2-bedroom apartment.
 In 2019, there was a complete renovation of this property and it became a Tax Credit building, with Tenant Protection Vouchers.

 The second project was built in 1977-1978 under the Section 8 New Construction Program of HUD and was financed through a mortgage from the Wisconsin Housing and Economic Development Authority (WHEDA) for $1,900,000.

-It includes 80 one-bedroom apartments for elderly people and a two-bedroom apartment for a custodian.
+It includes 80 one-bedroom apartments and a two-bedroom apartment.
 In July of 1997, the mortgage on Park Plaza was paid and the HUD assistance contract canceled.
 The only source of income for operating Park Plaza is tenant rents.

 The most recent project of the Authority was built in 1981-1982 under the low-income public housing program.
 Known as project WIS 47-2 it was financed in a manner similar to WIS 47-1 for $1,300,000 with the HUD subsidy amounting to $85,000 per year.

 The project consists of two 12-unit buildings at 2640-2706 Georgia Avenue on Sheboygan’s south side.
 Each 12- unit building has 2 three-bedroom apartments and 10 two-bedroom apartments.